-How do bees make honeycomb?
+How do bees make honeycombs?
 Honey bees work busily to create hexagonal honeycomb for storing the supplies needed for surviving the colder months.
 Bees begin construction at the top and work downward.
 Bees produce beeswax using glands that exist beneath their abdomen.
 Meanwhile, worker bees collect nectar from plants used for producing honeycomb wax, which they store along with pollen.

 How much honey does a bee make in its lifetime?
 A single bee can produce as much as one tablespoon of honey in its lifetime.
 Why do honey bees swarm?
 As with many creatures, honey bees swarm as part of their reproductive process, which results in forming new colonies.